Dan Mozena

 Dan Mozena (born May 1, 1949 in Dubuque, Iowa) is a United States Foreign Service Officer and a member of the Senior Foreign Service.
-He served as the United States Ambassador to Angola 2007–2010 and as United States Ambassador to Bangladesh 2011–2015.
+He served as the United States Ambassador to Angola from 2007–2010 and as United States Ambassador to Bangladesh from 2011–2015.

 Education and early career

 Mozena graduated from Iowa State University in 1970 with a Bachelor of Science degree in history and government.
 He participated in a cultural exchange program to Nepal under the auspices of the National 4-H Council from 1970 to 1971.
 From 1971 to 1974, Mozena attended graduate school at the University of Wisconsin-Madison.
 He graduated in 1974 with a Master of Arts degree in political science and a Master of Public Administration degree.
 From 1974 to 1976, Mozena was a Peace Corps volunteer in Zaire.
 Before joining the Foreign Service, Mozena worked as a program specialist from 1977 to 1981 for the National 4-H Council in Chevy Chase, Maryland.